wal-g/wal-g/docs/PostgreSQL.md

 wal-g backup-fetch /path LATEST --restore-only=my_database
 ```

 Require files metadata with database names data, which is automatically collected during local backup.
-With remote backup this option does not work. is not remote.
+With remote backup this option does not work.

 Restores system databases automatically.